elclavijero/moory/README.md

 ab_star.accepts?(string: "aba")  # => false
 ```

-We aren't stuck with testing the strings against the initial state.
-We can ask the machine to begin its match in any state:
+You aren't stuck with testing the strings against the initial state.
+You can ask the machine to begin its match in any state:

 ```ruby
 ab_star.accepts?(string: "bbb", in_state: '1')